ga-wdi-lessons/sinatra-rest/views.md

 It's important to note here that we don't include the 'public' folder in the 'href' path.
 This is Sinatra convention.
 The styles won't apply if you do include 'public' in the path.

-Instead of copying and pasting this link to each of the views, we can use a global layout view which will be loaded "around" every other view.
+Instead of copying and pasting this link to each of the views, we can use a global layout view.
+This will be loaded "around" every other view.

 ```html
 <!-- views/layout.erb -->